ajmurphy/TA_winDNS/README.md

 TA_winDNS
 =========

-Splunk App to handle Windows Server DNS-Debug logs This TA needs to be deployed on the search head and the forwarder in order to ensure that the DNS data that is being sent from a universal forwarder is being appropriately parsed and indexed.
+Splunk technology Addon to handle Windows Server DNS-Debug logs This TA needs to be deployed on the search head and the forwarder in order to ensure that the DNS data that is being sent from a universal forwarder is being appropriately parsed and indexed.
 This app needs to be on the search head as well to ensure that the fields are properly extracted.